Spring into Action

 Wellness Connection Champion Spotlight: 10K-A-Day Team Captains

 During the April luncheons, Wellness Connection provided a sneak peek of the new activity challenge and asked the champions to participate, lead a team, & invite their colleagues to join in.
 You all knocked it out of the park: approximately 20% of all 10K-A-Day teams are led by Wellness Connection Champions – that’s amazing!
-85% […]
+Our […]

 Move Into Mindfulness